lazukars/Truss/README.md

 ###2.)
 Skin Component **.S--**

 Style components are used to add a design skin to an element.
-Typically, but not limited to, css properties like, *font-size, font-family, background-color, border, and box-shadow*, are used to to style a *Skin* component.
+Typically, but not limited to, css properties like, *font-size, font-family, background-color, border, and box-shadow*, are used to style a *Skin* component.

 	<style type="css">